BarlowR/BarlowR.github.io/content/trips/2024-03-17-dunlap-spring-2024-03/Dunlap_Spring20240317.md

 We drove up around 11am, with a group of ~12 folks.
 The moment we arrived I saw a number of signs that the day was already on.
 There were small cumulus clouds forming, light cycles blowing through, and birds climbing out front.
 I raced to get my equipment together, do my safety checks, and I launched far before anyone else.
 I immediately was able to climb above 2000m.

 From there, I waited around in the same thermal for others to launch and get up, then flew out to Delilah.
 I met up with Muuo and Nick above Delilah, and we flew out to Bald Mountain together.
 We caught a climb there, and continued on to the ridge to the west.
 At this point we split up- Muuo turned around and completed a huge triangle.
-I though Nick had turned back as well.
+I thought Nick had turned back as well.
 I continued on to the end of the ridge, where I hoped to find a climb in the prevailing northwest wind we were experiencing.

 I spent a long time scratching and trying to catch a climb at the end of the ridge with no luck.
 After catching and then losing a small climb, I made the decision to make the crossing to the other side of the valley and try my luck on the other side of the ridge.
 Landing options were good there, and I thought I might have better chances to ridge soar if need be.
 When I reached the other side, I caught a great climb, giving me ~800m to play with.